What is a Board Report, and How to Write One?

 It's not all doom and gloom.
 With Whatagraph, it's possible to bring life into the pages of board reports.
-A good template and informative writing will help convey crucial information in a board meeting.
+A good template and informative writing will help convey crucial information in a board meeting app.
 Example below:

 What is a board report?

-In most basic terms, a formal board report is an information from several different departments or committees condensed into a short and quickly readable format.
+In most basic terms, a formal board report is a piece of information from several different departments or committees condensed into a short and quickly readable format.
 These reports become a part of the board meeting minutes and are kept as records.
 These records can be called upon at any time, especially if legal issues arise.
-This is the key reason why board reports should be reviewed by every member of the board of directors and its details not lost during the meeting.
+This is the key reason why board reports should be reviewed by every member of the board of directors and its details not be lost during the meeting.

 What is the purpose of the board report?

 The board report can serve a lot of different purposes.
 For example, it can be used for setting milestones in fundraising or financial statements.
-Whether a committee or the CEO prepares it, the format and the size can vary depending on the information the report must reflect.
+Whether a committee or the CEO prepares it, the format and the size can vary depending on the information the committee report must reflect.

-One of the purposes of a board report is to bring the board up to speed with what the executive director or board committees have been doing.
+One of the purposes of a board report is to bring the new board up to speed with what the executive director or board committees have been doing.
 The period is usually set at the interval at which the board meeting is held.
-So, it could be quarterly, every six months or even yearly.
+So, it could be quarterly, every six months, or even yearly.
 This report gives a chance for all board members to get in the loop and ask questions they had since the last board meeting.
-Every board member is expected to be an active participant in the organisation.
+Every board member is expected to be an active participant in the organization.

 Reminding board members of the commitments they made

-If the board gives clear goals to the executive director or a committee, the report must reflect the work that has been done.
-The board must also recognise the efforts their employees put in to reach these objectives, and the report is there to showcase their work.
+If the board gives clear goals to the executive director or a committee, the CEO report must reflect the work that has been done.
+The board must also recognize the efforts their employees put in to reach these objectives, and the report is there to showcase their work.

 Initiating discussions and raising questions

-The executive director can open up the meeting, introducing the board report and reading the meeting agenda.
-After highlighting the most important aspects, reviewing the management's performance and drawing attention to glaring issues, the board members will be ready for a discussion.
-During this process, the board report will be a great document to fall back on when more information is needed or a quick summary of the situation.
+The chief executive director can open up the meeting, by introducing the board report and reading the meeting agenda.
+After highlighting the most important aspects, reviewing the management's performance by the key metrics, and drawing attention to glaring issues, the board members will be ready for a discussion.
+During this process, the board activity report will be a great document to fall back on when more information is needed or a quick summary of the situation.

 To make the answer simple, here are the three facts you should keep in mind:

-- The board usually assigns the committee to do a specific task.
-They report on that task only, and their data becomes parts of the board report template.
+1. The board usually assigns the committee to do a specific task.
+They report on that task only, and their data becomes part of the board report template.

 How do you write a board report?

-The crucial thing about the report to the board is clarity.
-Bring the most important aspects of the organisation's performance and issues to the very front.
-That is the segment of the report that gets read the most.
+In other words, it should be easy to read.
+Bring the most important aspects of the organization's performance and issues to the very front.
+That is the segment of the formal report that gets read the most.
 Here's the information that you must include in a professional board report:

-- Give some context.
-Because board members don't usually operate day-to-day, they will need context to the decisions or the state of the industry to accurately interpret the report.
+Because board members don't usually operate day-to-day, they will need context to the decisions, financial information, or the state of the industry to accurately interpret the report’s takeaways.

-- Raise important questions.
-Board members aren't there to only make financial decisions.
+Board governance isn't there to only make financial decisions.
 They are also experts in the industry or have other skills to help guide the company to success.
 List out questions board members should be aware of and could bring answers into the meeting.

-- Add visual touches.
 If you are responsible for creating the final report, make sure every department or committee uses as many visual representations of data as possible.
 Taking a quick look at a graph or a pie chart will give instant insight into the situation rather than reading a whole paragraph on it.
 Data analytics are your friend, and tools like Whatagraph can help you make a great board report template for the entire team.
 Once you set up the board report format, it’s easy to stick to it at the next board meeting.

 It takes much work to write a good board report.
 You rely not just on your skills but also those of your team.
 To make it easier, here are a few more things to keep in mind or to include in your report:

-- Send in PDF.
+3. Send in a PDF.
 Even if your company makes you use Google Docs for everything, make sure you download the final document as a PDF.
-Send it over to every board member with time to read into the report.
+Send it over to every staff member with time to read into the report.
 PDF shows professionalism.